Alekroo/Sorts/README.md

 # Sorts

-(This program was made for a university assignment)

 ## How to run:
 1. Compile the Java code by running: `javac Test.java`
 2. Run the program by using: `java Test`